How to celebrate Neighbour Day

 Make sure you have a few people to make introductions and give out name tags.
 Shy people will be grateful!
 Share what you know about Neighbour Day: how it was started, some of the places around the world involved.

-Check out our conversation starter tips list.
 Encourage people to leave their mobile number with older residents so they have someone to contact in an emergency.

 Any risks associated with the conduct of Neighbour Day events are the responsibility of the host individuals and organisations and their neighbourhoods and communities.
 The wellbeing of participants should be considered in the event planning.